 Although internally Castle Game Engine and Kraft work in 3D, the physics can work just fine for 2D games too.

 Currently we also have an older, simpler, internal physics/collision engine in CGE, that takes care of some tasks: the collisions of player and creatures (from CastleCreatures), a simple gravity for them, and custom collision methods for you (like RayCollision, SphereCollision etc. in CastleTransform unit).
-The new physics engine can probably replace them all, and there should be a flag to make it possible, and eventually it should even become the default, and the old collision implementation should be simply removed.
+The new physics engine should eventually replace them all, and there should be a flag to make it possible, and eventually it should even become the default, and the old collision implementation should be simply removed.

 The current implementation doesn't expose any API for joints.
-Again, they could be designed in Blender and exported to X3D.

-Bullet.
+Our best candidate for proving an (alternative) physics engine is Bullet.
 Very full-featured, e.g. there's soft body, not only rigid body.